fleetdm/fleet/docs/01-Using-Fleet/01-Fleet-UI.md

 ## Scheduling queries

 The Fleet application allows you to schedule queries.
 This way these queries will run on an ongoing basis against the hosts that you have installed osquery on.
-To schedule specific queries in Fleet, you can organize these queries into "Query Packs".
+To schedule specific queries in Fleet,you can organize these queries into "Query Packs".
 To view all saved packs and perhaps create a new pack, select "Schedule" from the top navigation and then click on the "Advanced" link on the top right of the page.

 ![Manage Packs](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/manage-packs.png)